Andy Martin: 1996

 Martin's 1996 run for the Florida State Senate unraveled when it was revealed that he had named his campaign committee for his 1986 congressional run "The Anthony R. Martin-Trigona Congressional Campaign to Exterminate Jew Power in America."
 The revelation led the state Republican Party to renounce him.

-Just before the election, Martin assaulted two cameramen from WPTV, the NBC affiliate in West Palm Beach, while they were interviewing him at the TV station.
-At the trial he arrived late and used the dais to address the television cameras.
-He then refused to continue the trial with a judge that had been "bought and paid for".
+Just before the election, Martin assaulted two camerapersons from WPTV, the NBC affiliate in West Palm Beach, while they were interviewing him at the TV station.
+At the trial, he arrived late and used the dais to address the television cameras.
+He then refused to continue the trial with a judge who had been "bought and paid for".
 The judge immediately held Martin in criminal contempt of court and ordered him jailed for one month.

 On the assault charge, he was convicted of criminal mischief and sentenced to a year in jail.
 However, when he was let out of jail for the contempt charge after serving one month, he was not re-incarcerated for the assault charge, due to a "paperwork glitch".

-Martin never returned to serve out the remainder of his term, and a warrant was issued for his arrest, making him subject to having to serve 16 months in jail.
+Martin never returned to serve out the remainder of his term, and an arrest warrant was issued for his arrest, making him subject to having to serve 16 months in jail.
 The warrant was still outstanding as of the time of Martin's 2008 Senate run, but Martin said the issue was being "resolved."